pliablepixels/zoneminder_viewer/README.md

    - Start small (just like I would if I coded myself)
 - Day 3: Much better, I roughed in an events view in seconds, now that I know how to work with it.
 However, there were many prompting loops required to fix issues it continues to create.

 - The jury is still out on quality.
 I just don't see these tools producing high quality code or well structured code.
 There are many examples of this.
 As one example, it decided to create a single `main.dart` file with all views.
 I had to specifically prompt it to separate views.
 It chose to create a singleton service for my API calls (good), but then proceeded to make copies of the service to fix bugs in views (bad) that resulted in inconsistent state across views.
-It's generated JWT authentication code was poorly written and did not handle refresh tokens.
+Its generated JWT authentication code was poorly written and did not handle refresh tokens.
 It also did not carry over the auth tokens to other URLs.
 Many other examples.

 - It still continues to make large scale mistakes for simple asks.
 Sometimes it works well, sometimes it goes on a complete tangent, that I just have to ask it to undo.
 For example, even though I got events working in minutes, when I asked it fix one aspect of the events screen, it completely messed up my generic zoneminder API services to a point that monitors stopped working.